Chicken sandwich

-A chicken sandwich is a sandwich that typically consists of boneless, skinless chicken breast or thigh served between slices of bread, on a bun, or on a roll.
-Variations on the "chicken sandwich" include the chicken burger, chicken on a bun, chickwich, hot chicken, or chicken salad sandwich.
+A chicken sandwich is a sandwich that typically consists of boneless, sometimes skinless chicken breast or thigh, served between slices of bread.
+Variations on the "chicken sandwich" include chicken on a bun, chicken on a Kaiser, hot chicken, or chicken salad sandwich.
+A sandwich of hot chicken breast, or a ground chicken patty, may be known as a chicken burger.

-In American English, a sandwich is any two pieces of bread with filling, including rolls, buns, or even chocolate sliders when it comes to ice-cream sandwiches; in British English (and also some other national English varieties, such as those of Canada, Ireland, Australia and New Zealand), the word sandwich is defined more narrowly, to require the pieces of bread to be sliced from a loaf, and a roll or bun with filling would not generally be called a sandwich.
-A bun with a cooked chicken breast as filling would generally be called a chicken sandwich in the U.S., but in the UK and other Commonwealth or former colonial countries, such a dish is not considered a sandwich, and would generally be called a chicken burger instead; most Americans would not consider such as dish to count as a burger, since Americans generally consider a burger to require a patty made from ground/minced meat.

 Composition

-In the United States, the sandwich usually consists of a chicken filet or patty, toppings and bread.
+In the United States, the chicken sandwich usually consists of a chicken filet or patty, toppings and bread.
 The chicken meat can be deep fried, grilled, roasted or boiled, served hot or cold, and white or dark meat chicken can be used.
 Shredded chicken in one form or another, such as chicken salad, can also be used in chicken sandwiches.
 Another form is made with cold cuts.
 Wrap versions of the sandwich can also be made, in which the ingredients are rolled up inside a flatbread, such as a tortilla.
-Open-faced versions of the sandwich, which feature hot chicken served with gravy on top of bread, are also common variations.
+Open-faced versions of the chicken sandwich, which feature hot chicken served with gravy on top of bread, are also common variations.

-Varieties

-Chicken burger

-Some establishments serving hamburgers also serve chicken sandwiches, giving customers an alternative to beef.
-Such a sandwich may also be called "chicken on a bun" or "chicken burger" in many countries, and is served on a hamburger bun with similar condiments and toppings as found on hamburgers.
-While most chicken sandwiches in this context usually use fried or grilled chicken breasts, a chicken burger may also be made of a grilled or fried patty of ground chicken.

-History
+Hot or fried chicken

 Chick-fil-A claims that it invented the fried chicken sandwich in the 1940s.
-This claim is unsubstantiated, although the Chick-fil-A southern-style chicken sandwich (served with pickles on a steamed roll), introduced on March 21, 1964, was most likely the first chicken sandwich introduced by a fast food restaurant chain.
-Other notable vendors of chicken sandwiches include KFC and Popeyes Louisiana Kitchen.
-Today, most major fast food, fast casual and casual dining chains feature some sort of chicken sandwich, even at restaurants where chicken is not a specialty.
+This claim is unsubstantiated, although the Chick-fil-A southern-style chicken sandwich (served with pickles on a steamed roll), introduced in 1964 on March 21, may have been the first sandwich of this style introduced by an American fast food restaurant chain.